sfadiga/pipe4j/README.md

 ```

 You may be asking yourself what about the try/catch block or adding the `throws` statement into the method signature.
-Well, Pipe4j uses _Senaky Throw_ to manage exceptions, so this way, even your statement throws an checked exception, the code will be clear.
+Well, Pipe4j uses _Sneaky Throw_ to manage exceptions, so this way, even your statement throws an checked exception, the code will be clear.
 By the way, the code above results in:

 ```shell